jmtayloruk/jmtayloruk.github.io/_posts/2021-10-12-phd-applications-overseas.md

 It will be important that you clarify what the financial arrangements are for the project on offer, what the expectation is for funding the later years, what the contingencies are, etc.

-A viva exam is a *thesis defense* and a supervisor is a *thesis adviser*.
+In the USA, a viva exam is referred to as a *thesis defense* and a supervisor is a *thesis adviser*.